lnsy-dev/vanilla-webpack-boilerplate/README.md

 npm build
 ```

+This will
-This will generate a file called bundle.js in the /dist folder that includes the css and js.
+ - generate a file called bundle.min.js in the /dist folder that includes the css and js.
+ - mux and copy over the index.html file to /dist
+ - copy /assets folder to /dist

 ## Custom HTML Elements